cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_PORT.md

 # DEFAULT

-0 which makes it not used.
+By default this is 0 which makes it not used.
 This also makes port number zero impossible to set with this API.

-# %PROTOCOLS%

 # EXAMPLE